telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 | Supported OS | Windows, macOS, Linux |

-## Description
+## System Capture Not Working

-Once Fiddler Everywhere is up and running, you can find that it can't capture HTTP(S) traffic.
+Once Fiddler Everywhere is up and running, you might find it can't capture HTTP(S) traffic.
 This article lists possible reasons for this behavior and guides possible solutions.

-## System Capture Not Working

 #### Observations